A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 \subsection{The SAT/liquid phase}

 We will now consider the more generic setting in which $g(q)$ is non-linear giving rise a non-convex optimization/constraint satisfaction problem.
 To fix the ideas we will derive the results for the case $g(q)=q^2/2$ which is the simplest one (also for numerical simulations).
 We note that in this case, the Hamiltonian is invariant under spin inversion symmetry meaning that Eq.~\eqref{p2} is unchanged under $x_i\to -x_i$.
-The generic replica symmetric equation for $q_m=q_M=q<1$ is \beq \frac{q}{(1-q)^2} = \alpha \dot g(q) \frac{g(q)+p_0^2}{(g(1)-g(q))^2}\:. \eeq For $g(q)=q^2/2$ we get \beq \frac{q}{(1-q)^2} = 2\alpha q\frac{q^2+2p_0^2}{(1-q^2)^2}\:. \eeq This equation admits a solution $q=0$ which indeed respect spin inversion symmetry.
-The stability of the replica symmetric solution is controlled by the de Almeida-Thouless condition which reads \beq \frac{q}{(1-q)^2} = \alpha \dot g(q) \frac{1}{(g(1)-g(q))^2}+\alpha \ddot g(q) \frac{g(q)+p_0^2}{(g(1)-g(q))^2}\:. \eeq For the $g(q)=q^2/2$, using the RS solution $q=0$ we get \beq 1=4\alpha p_0^2 \eeq which implies that the RS solution is stable up for $p_0<p_0^G$ being the RSB transition point given by \beq p_0^G=2 \alpha^{-1/2}\:. \eeq At the transition point we can compute the breakpoint of the RSB solution \cite{MPV87} from Eq.~\eqref{bpoint} to get that $x = 0$.
+The generic replica symmetric equation for $q_m=q_M=q<1$ is \beq \frac{q}{(1-q)^2} = \alpha \dot g(q) \frac{g(q)+p_0^2}{(g(1)-g(q))^2}\:. \eeq For $g(q)=q^2/2$ we get \beq \frac{q}{(1-q)^2} = 2\alpha q\frac{q^2+2p_0^2}{(1-q^2)^2}\:. \eeq This equation admits a solution $q=0$ which indeed respect spin inversion symmetry \cite{MPV87}. {Indeed, the value of $q$ can be rewritten as $q=\sum_i^N\overline{\langle x_i^{(a)} \rangle\langle x_i^{(b)}\rangle}/N$ and the brackets indicate thermal averages.
+Since the Hamiltonian is invariant under ${\mathbb Z}_2$ one has that $q=0$.} The stability of the replica symmetric solution is controlled by the de Almeida-Thouless condition which reads { \beq \frac{1}{(1-q)^2} \geq \alpha \dot g(q) \frac{1}{(g(1)-g(q))^2}+\alpha \ddot g(q) \frac{g(q)+p_0^2}{(g(1)-g(q))^2}\:. \eeq} For the $g(q)=q^2/2$, using the RS solution $q=0$ we get that RSB takes place when \beq 1=4\alpha p_0^2 \eeq which implies that the RS solution is stable up for $p_0<p_0^G$ being the RSB transition point given by \beq p_0^G=2 \alpha^{-1/2}\:. \eeq At the transition point we can compute the breakpoint of the RSB solution \cite{MPV87} from Eq.~\eqref{bpoint} to get that $x = 0$.
 This implies that the RSB transition is continuous.
-Whether the ergodicity broken phase is of fullRSB type or finite RSB type must be checked by computing the 'slope' of the overlap profile $q(x)$ (the inverse function of $x(q)$).
-However the formalism we have written includes the case of finite RSB solutions and since we are going to explicitly solve the equations we will not pursue into this Landau analysis close to the critical point \cite{sommers1985parisi}.
+Whether the ergodicity broken phase is of fullRSB type or finite RSB type must be checked by computing the 'slope' of the overlap profile $q(x)$ (the inverse function of $x(q)$) \cite{SimpleGlasses2020}.
+However the formalism we are considering includes the case of finite RSB solutions and since we are going to explicitly solve the equations we will not pursue into this Landau analysis close to the critical point \cite{sommers1985parisi}. {We note also that the instability point found in Eq.~\eqref{AT_point} coincides with the one presented in \cite{tublin2022few} given the equivalence derived in the Appendix \ref{Equivalence}.}